Finding Moments in Video Collections Using Natural Language: Related work

-\paragraph{Localizing moments in a single video with natural language.} Datasets of videos with temporally aligned text~\cite{gao2017tall,hendricks2017localizing,hendricks2018emnlp,krishna2017dense,regneri2013grounding} have been used for aligning movie scripts, textual instructions, and sentences in a paragraph with a single video~\cite{Bojanowski2015WeaklySupervisedAO,Miech2017LearningFV,Shao18,Zhang18}, video object segmentation~\cite{Khoreva18}, and retrieving moments in a single video given a text query~\cite{Chen18,ChenMCJL19,gao2017tall,hendricks2017localizing,hendricks2018emnlp,liu2018tmn,Liu2018AttentiveMR}.
+\paragraph{Localizing moments in a single video with natural language.} Datasets of videos with temporally aligned text~\cite{gao2017tall,hendricks2017localizing,hendricks2018emnlp,krishna2017dense,MiechZATLS2019,regneri2013grounding} have been used for aligning movie scripts, textual instructions, and sentences in a paragraph with a single video~\cite{Bojanowski2015WeaklySupervisedAO,Miech2017LearningFV,Shao18,Zhang18}, video object segmentation~\cite{Khoreva18}, and retrieving moments in a single video given a text query~\cite{Chen18,ChenMCJL19,chenhierarchical,gao2017tall,GaoDSX2019,GhoshAPH2019,hendricks2017localizing,hendricks2018emnlp,liu2018tmn,liu2020jointly,Liu2018AttentiveMR,MithunPR19,WangMJ2020,WangHW2019,ZhangDWWD19,zhang2020learning,ZhangSL2019,zhang2019cross}.
 Our work is closest to the latter.
 As we will discuss in Section~\ref{sec:approach}, the MCN~\cite{hendricks2017localizing} and CTRL~\cite{gao2017tall} models aggregate features over a video moment before comparing to a feature for the language query.
-Our clip-based alignment approach allows for finer alignment between the moment and query.
-More recent approaches have integrated alignment of clips with language queries inside a neural network as part of a temporal modular network~\cite{liu2018tmn} or joint alignment with temporal attention~\cite{Chen18,ChenMCJL19,Liu2018AttentiveMR,Xu19}.
+Our spatiotemporal alignment approach allows for finer alignment between the moment and query.
+More recent approaches have integrated alignment of clips with language queries inside a neural network as part of a temporal modular network~\cite{liu2018tmn,ZhangSL2019}, joint alignment with temporal attention~\cite{Chen18,ChenMCJL19,Liu2018AttentiveMR,Xu19}, localization via query-guided proposals~\cite{ChenJ2019,Xu19,ZhangDWWD19}, or using of weak-supervision~\cite{chen-etal-2019-weakly,GaoDSX2019,VLANet_ECCV_20,MithunPR19,song2020weaklysupervised,SCN_2020_AAAI}.
+Similar to us are approaches that align natural language to~regions in video for captioning~\cite{ZhouKCCR2019} and single video moment retrieval~\cite{WangHW2019}, with the latter using a reinforcement learning objective.
 As we will show, these approaches are not amenable to efficient search and retrieval at large scale.
 Our approach overcomes both limitations and allows for efficient indexing and retrieval over large video collections.
+Finally, our solution is conceptually different from approaches that perform localization followed by regression~\cite{gao2017tall,GhoshAPH2019,lu_etal_2019_debug,Mun_2020_CVPR,Xu19,Zeng_2020_CVPR}.
+We efficiently retrieve candidate moments from a video corpus and re-rank them based on spatiotemporal alignment.

+Similarly,~\cite{Shao18} adopts a two-stage approach for the text-to-video retrieval task where the goal is to retrieve entire videos given a natural language query.~\cite{Shao18}~coarsely ranks entire relevant videos (as in MEE~\cite{Miech2018}) based on a similarity score computed between a single video feature representation and a single language feature, followed by re-ranking.
+The re-ranking stage computes a sentence localization in the video and uses the grounding scores for enhancing the text-to-video retrieval scores.
+Differently from~\cite{Shao18}, we aim at retrieving and localizing video moments in a large corpus of videos with textual queries.